NathanielBrewer/google-calendar-time-tracker/README.md

     - Give it a descriptive title like "Initial project configuration"
     - Set the duration to the amount of time you spent
 - Use the Google Calendar Time Tracker weekly to review your time spent on the project
+- Generate an invoice from the tracked period and send it to a client

+### Invoice Builder workflow
+- Run the time tracker for the calendar and dates you want to invoice (this enables the Invoice Builder).
+- Fill in invoice details (IDs, hourly rate, tax), your business info, client info, contact, payment notes, and pick an accent colour.
+- Click **Generate invoice** to preview; use **Download PDF** or **Download SVG** to export.
+Check "Remember invoice inputs" to reuse the same details next time (stored only in your browser).

 ### Only number of users and executions data are collected

 This web app collects no information about users or their Google accounts.
+Preferences you choose to "remember" are saved only in your browser's local storage.
 You can verify this by inspecting the source code in `/src/code.js`.

 ### Try it out